in this section

 Appropriate prescriptions are written, (e.g. pain pills, so that you will be able to take them when you return home).

 You will need to arrange for someone to drive you to and from the surgery center.
 Patients cannot drive after surgery, and for 10 days afterward.
 Recently sedated patients will not be placed into taxis for transport home.
 Medical transportation can be arranged in the event that you cannot find someone.
-It is also mandatory to have someone stay with you for at least 24 hours after surgery, for your comfort and safety.
+It is mandatory to have someone stay with you for a few of days after surgery, for your comfort and safety.